Banana Cream Cheesecake – Cheesecake Factory Copycat

 Banana Cream Cheesecake is such a dreamy dessert!
-So rich tastes like fresh bananas, and features homemade Bavarian custard.
-For extra indulgence, we put more fresh bananas and cream on top!
+It tastes like fragrant, fresh bananas and features homemade Bavarian custard cream.
+For extra indulgence, I added more fresh bananas and whipped cream on top!
 A guaranteed hit, and elegant enough for special occasions.
+Every layer is a celebration of delicate flavors and textures!

 This is the homemade version of the famous dessert you can find at the Cheesecake Factory.
-The best part is that at home you can make it for far less money and you also control the freshness and the quality of the ingredients.
+The best part is that at home, you can make it for far less money and control the freshness and quality of the ingredients.
+I like this recipe so much that I make it for summertime birthdays, barbecues, and picnics.
+But it is not just a summertime treat.
+You can get bananas any time of the year, so no excuses here, just make it and thank me later!

 The steps may look complex, but don’t panic.
 It’s actually easy when you focus on one layer at a time.
 Let me walk you through the process: